LacroixLaurent/G4HunterPaperGit/README.md

 The _Biophysical Data.pdf_ file corresponds to characterisation of the 209 sequences from the mitochondrial dataset.
 Methods used are: UV-melting, TDS, CD, IDS, Thioflavine T fluorescence and NMR.
 The _G4HunterSupInfo.pdf_ file corresponds supplementary informations of the paper.
 It contains the legends for the supplementary figures as well as Table S4 and S5.
 The _G4HunterSupFigure.pdf_ file corresponds supplementary figure of the paper.
-The _TableS1, S2, S3, S6, S7, S8, S9a and b_ correspond to the supplementary figure not present in the main PDF file _G4HunterSupInfo.pdf_.
+The _TableS1, S2, S3, S6, S7, S8, S9a and b_ correspond to the supplementary tables not present in the main PDF file _G4HunterSupInfo.pdf_.

 --------------------------------------------------------------------------